Careers

 Disclosure of your personal data

-We will share your personal data with third parties in the following circumstances:
+Revenue will share your personal data with third parties:

-• where we are obliged to do so to comply with a legal or regulatory obligation
+• where we are obliged to do so in order to comply with a legal or regulatory obligation

 • where the personal data on your application form is being reviewed by selection board members as part of the recruitment process

-• where a third-party processor acting on Revenue’s behalf is employed to carry out psychometric tests and surveys as part of the recruitment process.
+• where a third-party processor acting on Revenue’s behalf is employed to carry out assessment tests and surveys as part of the recruitment process.

-Under the General Data Protection Regulation (GDPR) your personal data can only be transferred to a third country in certain circumstances.
+Under the GDPR, your personal data can only be transferred to a third country in certain circumstances.
 A third country means a country outside of the European Economic Area (EEA).
-The EEA is made up of 28 EU Member States as well as Norway, Iceland and Liechtenstein.
+The EEA is made up of 27 European Union (EU) Member States, as well as Norway, Iceland and Liechtenstein.
 Examples of how personal data can be transferred are:

 • if the European Commission considers the third country to have an adequate level of data protection (adequacy decision)